LVT/LVP CARE & MAINTENANCE

 Our luxury vinyl flooring will provide you with years of easy care.
-You’ll find that vinyl is not only beautiful but durable.
-It’s much easier to maintain than most other flooring products thanks to the tough protective finish & moisture resistance it offers.
-Learn all a few simple care & maintenance steps to take to keep your LVT or LVP floor looking new for years to come.
+Learn a few simple care & maintenance steps to take to keep your LVT or LVP floor looking new for years to come.

 Luxury vinyl flooring is a breeze to care for.
 To keep your floor clean & beautiful, take the following steps: